 Train Accident Statistics

-According to the National Transportation Safety Bureau, about every 115 minutes, a person or vehicle is hit by a train in the U.S. Rail accidents and/or incidents include the following scenarios:
+According to the National Transportation Safety Bureau, Nearly every 2 hours, a person or vehicle is hit by a train in the U.S. Rail accidents and/or incidents include the following scenarios:

 - Train-train collisions

 - Train-person collisions